vanubuntu/VanubISO/docs/blacklist.rst

 the debs migrated to Snaps from being installed.
 Vanubuntu comes with alternative repos to allow the debs to be installed.

 Also, snapd is rendered pointless by flatpak.
+Most of the apps available on Snap are also available as Flatpaks, the ones that aren't are usually cheaply made or solve a problem that never existed.

 Ubuntu Modifications
 --------------------